andreyjcao/RPl-Dorian-Ida/docs/report/preanalysis.md

 Primary data sources for the study are to include ... .
 Secondary data sources for the study are to include ... .

-Each of the next subsections describes one data source.

 #### Primary data (tevent_raw.RDS, tevent_raw2.RDS, tevent_raw3.RDS, tevent_raw4.RDS)